-San Francisco Law School is proud of its adjunct faculty which is comprised primarily of practicing attorneys and judges.
-Our professors are dedicated to teaching and scholarship and bring the law alive in the classroom with its application to real-world situations.
-They are readily available to students outside of the classroom to provide academic support and guidance and serve the legal profession and their communities.
+San Francisco Law School is proud of its accomplished faculty comprised primarily of practicing attorneys and judges.
+Our professors are dedicated to teaching and scholarship that bring the law to life in the classroom through application to real-world situations.
+Faculty is readily available to students outside of the classroom to provide academic support and guidance, and to serve the legal profession and their communities.

-J.D., Santa Clara University School of Law, 1995; MBA in Computer Information Systems, Bentley College; B.S., Bentley College.
-Founder of Duke & Associates; Mr. Amaniampong specializes in intellectual property and technology licensing matters.
+B.S., Bentley College, 1981, MBA in Computer Information Systems, 1998, J.D., Santa Clara University School of Law, 1995.
+Founder of Duke & Associates, Mr. Amaniampong specializes in intellectual property and technology licensing matters.

 Course: Wills & Trusts

 B.S., University of San Francisco, 1960, top graduate.
 J.D., University of San Francisco, 1963: Honor Society, Moot Court Judges' Board, Admitted to practice before California State and Federal Courts, 1964.
 LL.M.
 Georgetown University, 1964: Judge Advocate General's Corps.
 U.S. Army, 1964-1967.
 Professor, University of San Francisco Law School, 1967-1973.
 Private Practice, 1973 to present.
 Adjunct Professor, Hastings College of Law, 1973-present.
 Adjunct Professor, Golden Gate University School of Law, 1989-present.
 Mr. Bonanno holds the John Jay Ferdon Chair of Wills & Trusts.